Georgia governor gives restaurants, gyms, barbers go-ahead to reopen

 But some businesses will now reopen as early as Friday, Kemp said, in order to revitalize the state’s economy.

-As the governor said when he issued the order to shelter, his mandate supersedes any local measures that are more or less strict.
+As the governor said when he issued the order to shelter, his mandate supersedes any local measures that or more or less strict.

 Businesses to reopen

-Gyms, fitness centers, bowling alleys, body art studios, barbers, cosmetologists, hair designers, nail care artists, estheticians — along with their respective schools — and massage therapists can reopen Friday.
+Gyms, fitness centers, bowling alleys, body art studios, barbers, cosmetologists, hair designers, nail care artists, estheticians — along with their respective schools — and massage therapists can reopen on Friday, April 24.

-On Monday, restaurants can open back up for dining.
+Next week on Monday, April 27, restaurants can open back up for dining.
 Private social clubs and theaters can reopen as well.

 Watch the governor’s full remarks: